ndsi6382/Simple_CLI_Quoter/README.md

 ## Usage
 Usage is as follows:
 `./simple_invoice_generator.py [-h] [-s SYMBOL] [-e EXCHANGE] [-r]`.
-If no arguments are given, the help message is displayed.
 - `-s SYMBOL` sets the ticker symbol for lookup.
 This is a mandatory argument.
 - `-e EXCHANGE` sets the exchange or market for the symbol (eg. ASX, HKEX...).
 For currencies, set it as 'global'.
 If omitted for stock exchange symbols,